-VE202 is a rationally-defined bacterial consortium candidate being developed for the treatment of inflammatory bowel disease in partnership with Janssen Research & Development, LLC.
-VE202 consists of clonal human commensal bacteria strains selected for their ability to impact the number and activity of regulatory T cells in the gut mucosa and manufactured under GMP conditions.
-The foundational research underlying VE202 led by Vedanta Biosciences co-founder Kenya Honda, M.D., Ph.D. of Keio University School of Medicine was published in Science and two additional publications in Nature (Atarashi et al. 2013; Furusawa et al. 2013)
+VE202 is an orally administered, rationally-designed bacterial consortium candidate being developed for the potential treatment of inflammatory bowel disease (IBD).
+VE202 consists of clonal human commensal bacteria strains selected for their ability to impact the number and activity of regulatory T cells in the gut mucosa and manufactured under CGMP conditions.
+It is produced from pure, clonal cell banks, which yield a standardized drug product in powder form and bypass the need to rely on direct sourcing of fecal donor material of inconsistent composition.
+The foundational research underlying VE202 led by Vedanta Biosciences’ co-founder Kenya Honda, M.D., Ph.D. of Keio University School of Medicine was published in Science and two additional publications in Nature (Atarashi et al. 2013; Furusawa et al. 2013)

 In a Phase 1 study, VE202 was shown to be generally safe and well tolerated at all doses and demonstrated durable and dose-dependent colonization.